clinical-trials-research/clinical-trials-research/README.md

 - [ ] Field Analysis
   - [x] Extract fields data into a `DataFrame`.
   - [ ] Deal with nested data in fields.
+  - [ ] Display summary statistics of all data.

 ## Resources